Tev Hemmans Lives an Artsy Lifestyle | Send2Press Newswire

 “I want to communicate to the artist that is painting on canvas or drawing on paper.
 Wearing the shoe signifies that they too, can broaden their palettes,” says Hemmans, “but this message is also to the everyday person that redecorates their home from time to time.
 Art is a lifestyle.”

-The Artsy Classic I’s, is made of authentic Italian leather and are handcrafted in Italy.
+The Artsy Classic I, is made of authentic Italian leather and are handcrafted in Italy.
 For more information on the sneaker and Tev’s other ventures, visit https://www.tevhemmans.com/.

 About Tev Hemmans: